discord/ex_hash_ring/pages/upgrade.md

 The option `:default_num_replicas` was renamed to `:replicas`.

+The option `:named` was renamed to `:name` and accepts the name directly instead of a boolean, see the Naming and Registering section for more details.
 #### Renamed `get_ring_gen/1`

 Since a Generation is now a more important concepts in the library this function was renamed from `get_ring_gen/1` to `get_generation/1`.